blambeau/viiite/_posts/2011-08-15-benchmark_suites.md

     -w, --write                Shortcut to --cache-mode=w
     [...]

-While we are talking of good stuff, `viiite run` now accepts a `--runs=NB` option, which run `NB` times the benchmark as you would expect:
+While we are talking of good stuff, `viiite run` now accepts a `--runs=NB` option, which runs `NB` times the benchmark as you would expect:

     $ viiite --append run --runs=10 iteration
     $ viiite report iteration -h --regroup=size,bench